Lab 3: Climatology Basics-What Factors Affect Climate?The lab activity described here was created by Betsy Youngman of TERC for the EarthLabs project.

 Teachers may want to post, share and discuss the following image (or parts of it) as a way to organize thinking about weather and climate.
 By relating the terms of time and space with weather and other events in the Earth system, students can begin to grasp the complexity of the system.
 Click on image for larger view.

 In Part A: The primary drivers of climate are the impacts of: incoming solar radiation, atmospheric composition, Earth's revolution and rotation, and the character of Earth's surface.
 At the global level, weather and climate are shaped in large part by the uneven heating of Earth's spherical shape (significantly more solar energy arriving at the equator than at the poles).
 Since the atmosphere and the oceans are fluids, they move (via convection currents) as they redistribute heat from warmer to cooler locations.
 In the atmosphere, this motion creates wind, which moves atmospheric moisture as well as heat.
 The fact that this whole dynamic system also spins and is made quite irregular by the random distribution of continents on the sphere adds to the complexity, but ultimately it's not that difficult to make sense of the resulting large-scale general circulation patterns of the atmosphere and the ocean.

-Print and distribute the Wind and weather timescales organizing document, and the world climates global map to begin Part A. (Both are linked above)
+Before beginning Part A, print and distribute the Wind and weather timescales organizing document, and the world climates global map.
+(Both are linked above)

 Then, continue the discussion by talking about Global patterns of weather and climate, such as wind patterns.
 Use the animation GEOS clouds - modeled on the Blue Marble image.
 Note: you may need to watch the video several times to see all the details.
 Pause after the video and conduct a discussion, described below.